Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NlIVwoRqjVk,346.41273333333334,368.9352333333333.md

 # [May 15th, 2020 Q&A](../2020-05-15.md)
 ## Q&A: Do you intend to use Steam Workshop in any way?
 https://youtube.com/embed/NlIVwoRqjVk?autoplay=1&start=346&end=369
-This question was possibly duplicated with a more recent answer: [November 2nd, 2021 Livestream Q&A: Steam Workshop](./yt-VshaC16CO0w.md) [https://www.youtube.com/watch?v=VshaC16CO0w](https://www.youtube.com/watch?v=VshaC16CO0w)
+This question was possibly duplicated with a more recent answer: [May 24th, 2022 Livestream Q&A: Any plans for Steam Workshop?](./yt-E6Z4op4C6Jc.md) [https://www.youtube.com/watch?v=E6Z4op4C6Jc](https://www.youtube.com/watch?v=E6Z4op4C6Jc)

 ### Topics